nodejs/admin/Moderation-Policy.md

 ## Escalation of Issues

-Moderation issue disputes not involving a TSC, CommComm or Moderation Team member may be escalated to the TSC and CommComm for review by tagging the original issue, pull request, or associated nodejs/moderation repository tracking issue with the `moderation-review` label.
-Any such Moderation action may be overturned through a simple majority vote of each of the TSC and CommComm members.
+Moderation issue disputes not involving a TSC or Moderation Team member may be escalated to the TSC for review by tagging the original issue, pull request, or associated nodejs/moderation repository tracking issue with the `moderation-review` label.
+Any such Moderation action may be overturned through a TSC vote.

-TSC, CommComm or Moderation Team members directly involved in a Moderation issue -- as either the Requester or author of the Post in question -- are *required* to recuse themselves from any decisions required to resolve the issue.
+TSC or Moderation Team members directly involved in a Moderation issue (as either the Requester or author of the Post in question) are required to recuse themselves from any decisions required to resolve the issue.

-Moderation disputes involving TSC, CommComm or Moderation Team members, including questions of whether TSC, CommComm or Moderation Team member has violated the Code of Conduct, *shall* be referred to an Independent Mediator selected by the Node.js Foundation.
+Moderation disputes involving TSC or Moderation Team members, including questions of whether a TSC or Moderation Team member has violated the Code of Conduct, *shall* be referred to an Independent Mediator selected by the OpenJS Foundation.

 ## Modifications to This Policy

-Modifications to this policy are subject to approval by both the TSC and CommComm.
-When modifications are proposed, if there are no objections after 72 hours, the modification are considered accepted.
-If there any objections to any proposed change, a simple majority vote of each of the CommComm and TSC in *favor* of the change is required.
+Modifications to this policy are subject to approval by the TSC.
+When modifications are proposed, if there are no objections after 72 hours, the modifications are considered accepted.
+If there any objections to any proposed change, a TSC vote in favor of the change is required.

 [Code of Conduct]: https://github.com/nodejs/admin/blob/master/CODE_OF_CONDUCT.md
 [Node.js Technical Steering Committee]: https://github.com/nodejs/node#tsc-technical-steering-committee
-[Node.js Community Committee]: https://github.com/nodejs/community-committee
 [GitHub's access permissions documentation]: https://help.github.com/articles/access-permissions-on-github/
 [GitHub's Temporary Interaction Limits]: https://github.com/blog/2370-introducing-temporary-interaction-limits
 [Applicability]: #applicability